woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 - The following shipping address fields have been left empty: [ LIST_OF_FIELDS ].
 - The following billing address fields have been left empty: [ LIST_OF_FIELDS ].
 - Used default subscription status as none was given.
+- Download permissions cannot be granted because your current WooCommerce settings have disabled this feature.

 A link to edit the order is given at the end of the list of warnings.